 A targeted employment area (TEA) is a rural area or an area characterized by high unemployment that would benefit from the economic growth brought about by foreign investment.
-To encourage investment in these areas, the required EB-5 investment amount for projects located in TEAs is lower than for projects located in non-TEA regions.
-Currently, investment in a TEA project requires only $500,000 instead of the usual $1,000,000.
+To encourage investment in these areas, the required EB-5 investment amount for projects located in TEAs is lower than for projects located outside these areas.
+Currently, investment in a TEA project requires only $900,000 instead of the usual $1,800,000.

 Most EB-5 investors are driven by the desire to obtain green cards, so the opportunity to risk less capital is attractive.
 Consequently, it is often easier to find the required number of investors for EB-5 projects located within TEAs.
 Thus, TEA designation benefits communities, investors, and project developers.
-Several areas have been designated as TEAs, but investors and project developers can request TEA designation for additional areas that qualify.
+Investors and project developers can request TEA designation for areas that qualify.

 Types of TEA Designation

 To secure TEA designation, an EB-5 project must be located in either an area characterized by high unemployment or in a rural area.
-Additionally, each state has the authority to designate specific areas as TEAs to ensure that the program meets the unique needs of its population.
+Additionally, United States Citizenship and Immigration Services (USCIS) has the authority to designate specific areas as TEAs to ensure that the program meets the unique needs of local populations.

 High Unemployment TEAs

 To qualify as a high unemployment TEA, an area must have an unemployment rate of at least 150% of the national average.
-For example, the U.S. national unemployment rate was about 4% in 2018.
-Therefore, to be designated a high unemployment TEA based on this information, an area would have to have an unemployment rate of at least 6%.
+For example, the U.S. national unemployment rate was 3.9% in 2018.
+Therefore, to be designated a high unemployment TEA based on this information, an area would have to have an unemployment rate of at least 5.9%.

 Securing TEA Designation

-EB-5 investors can submit applications directly to USCIS for both types of TEA designation, or they can apply for high unemployment TEA designation with a state agency acting on behalf of the USCIS.
+EB-5 investors must submit applications directly to USCIS for both types of TEA designation.

 Three main types of evidence are acceptable for requesting TEA designation by USCIS: